 Alumni Accounts post-Graduation

-Graduating Students, once your account finishes its transition to an Alumni account, you will no longer have access to many Carleton systems (such as Moodle) but you will still have access to things like The Hub and the Alumni Directory.
+Graduating Students, once your account finishes its transition to an Alumni account, you will no longer have access to many Carleton systems (such as Moodle) but you will still have access to things like the Alumni Directory.